 - The "Phone Call" option is recommended if you are using a headset and microphone.
 Instructions on what number to dial will appear once the Phone Call option is selected.

 Mobile moderated studies

 Our Professional Services team is available to help with any technical considerations needed for moderating sessions with mobile devices.
 There are two options for using Zoom with mobile moderated sessions:

-- Webcam: Enables you to observe the contributor, including their voice and gestures, as they complete tasks on their mobile device.
+- Webcam: Enables you to observe the contributor and see their voice and gestures as they complete tasks on their mobile device.

-- Sharing directly: This option simply shares the screen of the contributor which provides a clear picture, however, gestures and taps aren’t captured in this view.
+- Sharing directly: This option simply shares the screen of the contributor.
+And while it may provide a clear picture, this view doesn't capture gestures and keyboard taps.